Cut the Crap Investing

 Canadian retirees get a nice raise thanks to the Purpose Longevity Pension Fund.

 It’s possible that the game has been changed for the better, for Canadian retirees.
-Purpose Investments has launched a retirement funding mutual fund that is designed to deliver an annual payout at 6.15% annual.
+Purpose Investments launched a retirement funding mutual fund that is designed to deliver an annual payout at 6.15%.
 That is, the fund would pay out a minimum of 6.15% of your initial total fund value.
 For every $100,000 that you have invested, you would receive an annual payment $6,150.00.
+We might think of it as a pension, for those who do not have a pension.
 Introducing the Purpose Longevity® Pension Fund.

 Income for life

-Related post: Pensionize your nest egg with annuities: your super bonds.
+Pensionize your nest egg with annuities, your super bonds.

 The Purpose fund sits between the Vanguard VRIF ETF retirement funding solution and the traditional annuities.
 The Vanguard ETF is designed to pay out at a 4% rate of the portfolio value, adjusted each year based on market performance.